Menu

 Our approach to teaching children with SEND

 Teachers are responsible for and accountable for the progress and development of all the pupils in their class.
-Quality first teaching is our first step in responding to the needs of pupils who have SEN. This will be differentiated for individual pupils, so that all children are able to experience success.
+Quality first teaching is our first step in responding to the needs of pupils who have SEND.
+This will be adapted for individual pupils, so that all children are able to experience success.

 At Westwood:

-• Teaching and resources are differentiated to ensure that all children are able to be successful.
+• Teaching and resources are adapted to ensure that all children are able to be successful.

 • Teachers have the highest possible expectations for each child in their class.